 Working with local cowboys, we aim to implement responsible, long-term, productive ranching practices.

-With guidance from Savory Institute accredited expert Ivan Aguirre from Rancho La Inmaculada, we are developing a strategic plan for Rancho Cacachilas to improve the productivity of our lands.
+With guidance from Savory Institute accredited expert Ivan Aguirre from Rancho La Inmaculada, we have developed a strategic plan for Rancho Cacachilas to improve the productivity of our lands.
 Planned livestock grazing, as opposed to traditional free grazing, is a key element of this holistic management model.
 With the help of our animals, we work towards improving the efficiency of soil nutrient cycles and water retention processes.

 In December 2014, we began grazing 42 head of cattle on our ranches.
 We use transportable enclosures to move the cattle from one location to another, which allows us to cover large areas while also giving the land time to recover.